Tom&Sawyer’s Ultimate New Puppy Checklist

 2) Daily routines are vital for you and your puppy.
 Regular feeding times, walks, and bathroom breaks can actually limit stress for your pup and may also be good for their gut (think regular poop schedules).

-3) Due to the COVID pandemic, there has been a rise in dogs with separation anxiety.
+3) After the COVID pandemic, there was a rise in dogs with separation anxiety as more pup-parents went back to work in the office.
 Routines can help reduce this, but it’s also important to train your new puppy to being home when you aren’t.
 Simple crate training tricks can help with this!

 Written by: Hannah Godfrey